Jens Bojsen-Møller

-Jens Bojsen-Møller (born 8 June 1966) is a Danish sailor and Olympic medalist.
+Jens Bojsen-Møller (born 8 June 1966 in Copenhagen, Denmark) is a Danish sailor and Olympic medalist.
 He competed at the 1992 Summer Olympics in Barcelona and won a bronze medal in the Flying Dutchman class, together with his cousin Jørgen Bojsen-Møller.

 Jens Bojsen-Møller became Master of Science (MSc) in 1999 and PhD in 2005 from the University of Copenhagen.